 Here at The Old Oak we take your health and wellbeing very seriously.
-All of our staff are fully vaccinated against Covid-19, and we have implemented additional cleaning and hygiene procedures in light of Covid-19.
-As a guest we recommend you utilise these and take common sense precautions as necessary during your stay.
+All of our staff are fully vaccinated against Covid-19, and we have implemented additional cleaning and hygiene procedures throughout the hotel.
+Facemasks are also required in indoor common areas.

-If you are feeling unwell, self-isolating or have been in contact with a confirmed case of Covid-19 within the last 14 days, or you are considered at high risk of severe illness from Covid-19 please call us in advance of your arrival to the Hotel.
+If you are feeling unwell, or have been in contact with a confirmed case of Covid-19 within the last 14 days, please stay home.
+The Old Oak cannot be used as a self-isolation facility.

 For further information on the current situation in NZ, please visit the following websites: